data-apis/array-api/spec/API_specification/array_object.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the element-wise results.
-The returned array must have a data type determined by {ref}`type-promotion`.
+The returned array should have a floating-point data type determined by {ref}`type-promotion`.

 ```{note}
 Element-wise results must equal the results returned by the equivalent element-wise function [`divide(x1, x2)`](elementwise_functions.md#dividex1-x2-).